Copper: Antibiofouling

 Copper is biostatic, meaning bacteria and many other forms of life will not grow on it.
 For this reason it has long been used to line parts of ships to protect against barnacles and mussels.
 It was originally used pure, but has since been superseded by Muntz metal and copper-based paint.
-Similarly, as discussed in copper alloys in aquaculture, copper alloys have become important netting materials in the aquaculture industry because they are antimicrobial and prevent biofouling, even in extreme conditions and have strong structural and corrosion-resistant properties in marine environments.
+Similarly, as discussed in copper alloys in aquaculture, copper alloys have become important netting materials in the aquaculture industry because they are antimicrobial and prevent biofouling, even in extreme conditions, and have strong structural and corrosion-resistant properties in marine environments.

 Antimicrobial

 Copper-alloy touch surfaces have natural properties that destroy a wide range of microorganisms (e.g., E. coli O157:H7, methicillin-resistant Staphylococcus aureus (MRSA), Staphylococcus, Clostridium difficile, influenza A virus, adenovirus, SARS-CoV-2, and fungi).
-Indians have been using copper vessels since ancient times for storing water, even before modern science realized its antimicrobial properties.
 Some copper alloys were proven to kill more than 99.9% of disease-causing bacteria within just two hours when cleaned regularly.
 The United States Environmental Protection Agency (EPA) has approved the registrations of these copper alloys as "antimicrobial materials with public health benefits"; that approval allows manufacturers to make legal claims to the public health benefits of products made of registered alloys.
 In addition, the EPA has approved a long list of antimicrobial copper products made from these alloys, such as bedrails, handrails, over-bed tables, sinks, faucets, door knobs, toilet hardware, computer keyboards, health club equipment, and shopping cart handles.
 Copper doorknobs are used by hospitals to minimize the transfer of disease, and Legionnaires' disease is suppressed by copper tubing in plumbing systems.
-Antimicrobial copper alloy products are now being installed in healthcare facilities in the U.K., Ireland, Japan, Korea, France, Denmark, and Brazil, as well as being called for in the US, and in the subway transit system in Santiago, Chile, where copper–zinc alloy handrails were installed in some 30 stations between 2011 and 2014.
+Antimicrobial copper alloy products are now being installed in healthcare facilities in the UK, Ireland, Japan, Korea, France, Denmark, and Brazil, and in the subway transit system in Santiago, Chile, where copper–zinc alloy handrails were installed in some 30 stations between 2011 and 2014.
+Copper surfaces in healthcare have been advocated for in the US, as well.

 Textile fibers can be blended with copper to create antimicrobial protective fabrics.